JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-version-payload-schemas-using-spring-cloud-schema-registry.md

 You can wrap your `SqsAsyncClient` with the [AvroSchemaRegistrySqsAsyncClient](../../../util/avro-spring-cloud-schema-registry-sqs-client/src/main/java/com/jashmore/sqs/registry/AvroSchemaRegistrySqsAsyncClient.java) to be able to more easily send a message that will be serialized using the Avro Schema.
-This Avro SQS Client was built for testing purposes and therefore it is recommended to developer your own logic for sending these messages.
+This Avro SQS Client is for testing purposes and therefore it is recommended to developer your own logic for sending these messages.

 For a full example of building this client, take a look at the